-The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after a 6 week period, the Attendance Lead will consider:

-- Holding a formal meeting with parents and the school's point of contact in the Education Inclusion Service. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.

-Where attendance still does not improve, the school will work with the LA to take forward legal intervention.
+- 19.1 The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after a 6 week period, the Attendance Champion will consider: - Holding a formal meeting with parents and the school's point of contact in the Education Inclusion Service. - Working with the LA to put an attendance contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns. - 19.2 Holding a formal meeting with parents and the school's point of contact in the Education Inclusion Service. - 19.3 Working with the LA to put an attendance contract or an education supervision order in place. - 19.4 Engaging children's social care where there are safeguarding concerns. - 19.5 Where attendance still does not improve, the school will work with the LA to take forward legal intervention which could include Notice to Improve, Penalty Notice, Education Supervision Order or Prosecution.
 This course of action is always a last resort.

-14. Monitoring and analysing absence
+20.0 Monitoring and analysing absence

-The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
+- 20.1 The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.

-The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:
+- 20.2 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:

 - The school cohort as a whole.

 - Individual year groups.

 - Individual pupils.

 - Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds.

 - Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM.

-• Pupils at risk of PA.
+- Pupils at risk of PA.

-The Attendance Lead responsible for attendance will review the schools data weekly to check for emerging issues.
-On a half termly basis the Attendance Lead will undertake a thorough analysis of the above data to identify patterns and trends.
+- 20.3 The Attendance Champion responsible for attendance will review the school's data weekly to check for emerging issues.
+On a half termly basis the Attendance Champion will undertake a thorough analysis of the above data to identify patterns and trends.
 This will include identifying, for each group:

 - Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

-- Barriers to attendance.

-The Attendance Lead will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
-The Attendance Lead will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
-The attendance Lead will ensure that this is then shared with the Trust Central Team accordingly.
+- Barriers to attendance. - 20.4 The Attendance Champion will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.

+The Attendance Champion will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
+The Attendance Champion will ensure that this is then shared with the Trust Central Team accordingly.
-The Local Governing Board and the Trust central team will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.

-The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools.

-The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.
+- 20.5 The Local Governing Board and the Trust central team will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data. - 20.6 The school will also benchmark its attendance data against Trust, local-, regional- and national-level data to identify areas of success and areas for improvement and will share practice which has been shown to be effective with other schools. - 20.7 The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.

-15. Training of staff
+21.0 Training of staff